The Detectives

 Detective A

-(Pointing at the wall) That is not blood.
+(Pointing at the wall) That's not blood.
 That is tomatoes, fructose syrup, and (smells) a touch of vinegar.

 Detective B